 IPE Skills Training Series

-- Will be offered with a blend of online and in-person modalities in 2022/23
+- Will be offered with a blend of online and in-person meetings in 2023/24

 - Consists of a series of eight 3-hour sessions offered over four semesters (Learners complete 2 sessions per semester),